amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 >  moving data to and from the system at a high speed.
 > These data-mover nodes have the domain name 'gadi-dm.nci.org.au',
 > and you can use this when moving data to and from the system.
-> We'll try them out in our transferring files lesson.
+> We'll delve into this more in our transferring files lesson.
 {: .callout}

 The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_.